jdsandifer/blog/ideas/plethora-of-programming-languages.md

 This was around the time that Animated GIF's were still the new hotness so it seemed like every web page had at least one waving flag, animated smiley face, or dancing cartoon character.
-I simply had to choose a reasonable color scheme and avoid the temptation to insert unnecessary moving graphics and my school's web page went from looking like a MySpace page to looking professional.
+I simply had to choose a reasonable color scheme and avoid the temptation to insert unnecessary motion graphics and my school's web page went from looking like a MySpace page to looking professional.

 Speaking of web pages: It was only a few years after that when Google came out.
 I can still remember doing my first Google search in 1998.